Material Requirements Planning- A Comprehensive Guide

 Components of Material Requirements Planning

-• Bill of materials (BOM): a list of the components that make up a product, along with the quantity of each component needed to produce one unit of the product
+• Bill of materials (BOM): A list of the components that make up a product, along with the quantity of each component needed to produce one unit of the product

-• Master production schedule (MPS): a schedule that shows how much product needs to be produced and when it needs to be produced
+• Master production schedule (MPS): A schedule that shows how much product needs to be produced and when it needs to be produced

-• Inventory levels: the amount of each component on hand and how much is needed to meet the demand from the MPS
+• Inventory levels: The amount of each component on hand and how much is needed to meet the demand from the MPS

-• Lead time: the time it takes to produce a component or finish a product
+• Lead time: The time it takes to produce a component or finish a product

-• Lot size: the number of components or products that are produced at one time
+• Lot size: The number of components or products that are produced at one time

 FAQs